Equitas > Equitas Shares it

 These practices are at the core of our human rights education work which aims to contribute to the empowerment of groups subject to discrimination, exclusion and other forms of human rights violations, in particular women, children and youth.
 Read more about the impact our approach to human rights education has around the world here.

-Lessons learned and good practices on creating opportunities of diverse individuals to share ideas and opinions, to fully participate and be included in decision making.
+Lessons learned and good practices on creating opportunities for individuals in all their dynamic diversity to share ideas and opinions and support their full participation society.

 Lessons learned from Equitas’ contextual analysis in the context of the Advancing Equality through Human Rights Education project.

 Lessons learned from the 2017 online conversation with Equitas alumni about youth participation.

 A participatory mapping activity to assess children’s participation in the community.

 Strategies for community organizers for including children and youth participation in activities and events.

 A reference sheet describing Equitas’ approach to supporting community members’ engagement in social, economic and political life.